Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

 Whether $\overline{\Gamma\cdot C}$ contains other circles than support and enclosed ones depends on whether $E_+$ contains an exotic roof or not.
 We analyze the two cases separately.

 \paragraph{If exotic roofs exist..} Assume there exists an exotic roof.
-Our goal in this section is to prove the following: \begin{thm} Suppose $E_+$ contains an exotic roof.
-Let $C$ be a support circle or an asymptotic circle.
-Then the closure of $\Gamma\cdot C$ consists of every support and asymptotic circle. \end{thm} Note that if $C$ is an exotic circle (i.e.~a boundary circle of the exotic roof), then $C$ is the limit of a sequence $\{C_n\}$ of support circles (see \S\ref{sec: roof} for a detailed argument).
-We have: \begin{lm} Let $C'$ be a circle contained in $\overline{\Omega_+}$ and tangent to $C$ at $p=C\cap\Lambda$.
+To avoid complications, let us also assume that $\mathcal{L}$ is minimal.
+The case of several minimal components is discussed at the end of this section.
+Our goal in this part is to prove the following: \begin{thm} Suppose the bending lamination $\mathcal{L}$ of the end $E_+$ is minimal and atom-free.
+Suppose also that $E_+$ contains an exotic roof.
+Let $C$ be either a support circle or a non-parabolic asymptotic circle.
+Then the closure of $\Gamma\cdot C$ consists of every support and asymptotic circle. \end{thm} Note that by Lemma~\ref{lm:exotic_support_limit}, if $C$ is an exotic circle (i.e.~a boundary circle of the exotic roof), then $C$ is the limit of a sequence $\{C_n\}$ of support circles.
+We have: \begin{lm} Let $C$ be an exotic circle, and $C'$ a circle contained in $\overline{\Omega_+}$ and tangent to $C$ at $p=C\cap\Lambda$.
 Then $C'$ is a limit of support circles. \end{lm} \begin{proof} Let $x$ be the point on $C'$ farthest away from $C$, and set $d$ to be the distance between $x$ and $C$ (this distance may be taken as either Euclidean or spherical, as long as the side of $C$ contained in $\Omega_+$ is a small enough spherical cap).